solartempest/qmk_firmware/keyboards/aleblazer/zodiark/keymaps/solartempest/readme.md

 ### Acknowledgements
 -   Thanks Aleblazer for creating this great keyboard!
 Also thanks for sharing the VIA json which made addition of the rotary encoders in VIA much faster.
--   Thanks Drashna for the OLED timeout and extensible rotary encoder code.
 -	Thanks Dasky for helping me resolve prior trackball code issues.
 -	Thanks to Hellsingcoder for creating Luna and Jackasaur for optimizing the code for less space.
 This was the base code I used for my pixel art.